-Champion your knowledge with 25 Olympic trivia questions perfect for your next sports trivia night!
+Champion your knowledge with a taste of Olympic trivia perfect for your next sports trivia night!

 Olympic trivia celebrates the greatest athletes, unforgettable moments, and international sporting excellence that unite the world.
-Whether you're hosting a trivia event during Olympic season at your sports bar or entertainment venue, these 25 carefully curated questions will test even the most devoted sports enthusiasts.
+Whether you're hosting a trivia event during Olympic season at your sports bar or entertainment venue, this sample of 15 questions will test even the most devoted sports enthusiasts.

 From ancient Olympic traditions to modern athletic achievements, this collection covers everything that makes the Olympics special.
 Perfect for team competitions or individual play, these questions span Olympic history, legendary athletes, iconic moments, records, and the enduring spirit of international competition.